DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 To configure your function:

-1. Set the memory to 1024 MB.s
+1. Set the memory to 1024 MB.
 2. Also set the timeout limit.
 120 seconds is recommended to deal with big files.
-3. Hit the `Save and Test` button.
+3. Hit the `Save` button.

 ### 6. Test it

+Hit the `Test` button, and select `CloudWatch Logs` as the sample event.
 If the test "succeeded", you are all set!
 The test log doesn't show up in the platform.

 **Note**: For S3 logs, there may be some latency between the time a first S3 log file is posted and the Lambda function wakes up.